ShravyaKadur/bel-internship-2017/README.md

-## Efficient real-time data querying w/ Kafka and Ignite
+## Integration of  Kafka and Ignite for real-time data querying

 #### Part 1